 Developed in collaboration with EC DG Devco in 2017, the OECD project on Decentralised Development Co-operation aims to analyse recent trends and evolutions in order to understand emerging paradigms, and to suggest policy recommendations for effective multi-level governance across central, regional and local governments.

 Data collection relies on 4 OECD Surveys and 4 case studies at sub-national level.
-The findings will be published in an OECD report and online database available in Q1 2018.
 The four case studies of the project are:

 OECD's Aziza Akhmouch on trends in decentralised co-operation